HyTek Database Connection

 Make sure you select the MDB file rather than the PXY file that may also be listed in the same place.

 Next, select whether you'd like to enable Automatic Sync with the checkbox.
 See Automatic Sync and Manual Uploads are discussed below.
 Additionally, select what items from HyTek you'd like to display on AthleticLIVE using the checkboxes provided.
-Once you've made your selections, click Submit.
+Once you've made your selections, click Start.

 Automatic Sync